cychoi97/GGCL/README.md

 This is an application study for CT kernel conversion using Multi-Domain Image-to-Image Translation ([StarGAN](https://github.com/yunjey/stargan)) with generator-guided discriminator regularization ([GGDR](https://github.com/naver-ai/GGDR)) and contrastive learning from contrastive unpaired translation ([CUT](https://github.com/taesungp/contrastive-unpaired-translation)).

+In our study, we used only SIEMENS dataset, however, you can train with other CT modalities from different manufacturer's vendor (e.g., GE, Philips).
+If you want to measure the metrics like PSNR and SSIM, you need registered ground truth CT images with the same participants.

 <div align="center">
     <img src="assets/architecture.png" height="500">
 </div>